 Cape Trib to Mission Beach – 4 hours 30 mins/ 278 kms

-Driving down the coast again and passing by Cairns, Mission Beach is the next stop on your East Coast adventure.
+Driving down the coast from Cape Trib and passing by Cairns (unless continuing the trip from Cairns of course), Mission Beach is the next stop on your East Coast adventure.

 Things to do in Mission Beach

-Go out to the Reef to snorkel or dive or perhaps take a water taxi over to Australia’s famous Dunk Island, ride the rapids of the Tully River in an inflatable raft, tour a chocolate factory or, for the ultimate buzz – jump out of a plane over Mission Beach in a Tandem Skydive!
+Go out to the Reef to snorkel or dive or perhaps take a water taxi over to Australia’s famous Dunk Island, ride the rapids of the Tully River in an inflatable raft, tour Charlie’s Chocolate Factory or, for the ultimate buzz, leap out of a plane over the coast and do a tandem skydive!

 Accommodation in Mission Beach

 The Jackaroo Tree House has become one of the best hostels in Mission Beach and deserves the reputation.
-Backpacks have raved about the place, its cool vibe and amazing location and tour deals.
-Check it out for here.
+Backpackers have raved about the place, its cool vibe and amazing location.
+Check it out here.